 2) Train your staff and customers

-Train staff on proceeding if they’ve been sent strange emails or links or find themselves staring down a ransom note.
+Train staff on how to proceed if they’ve been sent strange emails or links or find themselves staring down a ransom note.
 Treat the possibility of a ransomware attack like any other emergency or security training.
 Run drills, develop a response plan, and update staff as new threats emerge.

 3) Asset Management